Marblehead, Massachusetts: Geography and transportation

 Marblehead is situated on the North Shore of Massachusetts along Massachusetts Bay and Salem Harbor.
 The town consists of a rocky peninsula that extends into the bay, with an additional neck to the east connected by a long sandbar, now a causeway.
 This ring of land defines Marblehead's deep, sheltered harbor.
 Marblehead Neck is home to a bird sanctuary, as well as Castle Rock and Chandler Hovey Park at its northern tip, where Marblehead Light is located.

-Fountain Park and Fort Sewall are located at the west edge of the mouth of Marblehead Harbor.
+Fountain Park and Fort Sewall are located at the western edge of the mouth of Marblehead Harbor.
 The town land also includes several small islands in Massachusetts Bay and Dolliber Cove, the area between Peaches Point and Fort Sewall.
 The town is partially divided from Salem by the Forest River, and is also home to several small ponds.
-Keeping with the town's location, there are four beaches (one in Dolliber Cove, one in Marblehead Harbor, and two along the southern shore of town), as well as six yacht clubs, one public kayaking center and several boat ramps.
+In keeping with the town's location, there are four beaches (one in Dolliber Cove, one in Marblehead Harbor, and two along the southern shore of town), as well as six yacht clubs, one public kayaking center and several boat ramps.

 Besides Marblehead Neck, there are two other villages within town, the Old Town to the northeast and Clifton to the southwest.
-Given its small area, most of the residential land in town is thickly settled.
+Given its small area, most of the residential land in town is densely settled.
 Marblehead's town center is located approximately 4 mi from the center of Salem, 16 mi northeast of Boston and 12 mi southwest of Cape Ann.
 It is bordered by Swampscott to the south and Salem to the northwest.
 (As Salem's water rights extend into Massachusetts Bay, there is no connection between Marblehead and the city of Beverly across Beverly Harbor.)

 Marblehead is home to the eastern termini of Massachusetts Route 114 and Route 129, which both terminate at the intersection of Pleasant Street and Ocean Avenue.
 Route 114 heads west into Salem, while Route 129 heads south along Atlantic Avenue into Swampscott towards Lynn.
 There are no freeways within town, with the nearest access being to Massachusetts Route 128 in Peabody and Beverly.